elhachimi/adilnaimi.com/README.md

 ---
-Title: "Deploying blog with coreos docker and hugo"
+Title: "Deploying blog using coreos docker and hugo"
-Description: "Deploying blog with coreos docker and hugo."
+Description: "Deploying blog using coreos docker and hugo."
 Date: "04-02-2015"
 Categories:
     - "coreos"